Importing the FMU Co-Simulation component

-blocks to add external FMU-formatted models to the Engee canvas.
+We show you how to use the blocks.
+FMU Import to add external models in FMU format to the Engee canvas.

-Co-Simulation mode in FMU (Functional Mock-up Unit) components is designed to combine several models developed in different modelling tools into a single time-synchronised system.
+The Co-Simulation mode in the FMU (Functional Mock-up Unit) components is designed to combine several models developed in different modeling tools into a single time-synchronized system.

-This mode allows you to combine models created in different environments (MATLAB/Simulink, Dymola, OpenModelica, etc.) without having to rewrite their code.
+This mode allows you to connect models created in different environments (MATLAB/Simulink, Dymola, OpenModelica, etc.), without having to rewrite their code.

-Each FMU works as a "black box" with its own solver.
+Each FMU operates as a "black box" with its own solver.

-We propose to study the FMU file.
-To do this, let's put some libraries and call the command info(fmu)
+We suggest examining the FMU file.
+To do this, install several libraries and call the command info(fmu).

 Pkg.add( ["FMI"] )